Making the Most of Sentiment Scores Using IKANOW and R

 Caption: Querying the emails using the Ikanow interface is simple.
 The query builder (top images) allows users to search for specific associations and limit the results both geographically and temporally.
 Other widgets allow users to add the top negative keywords into the query to further refine the results.

 Conclusion There is certainly room for additional sophistication to this process, but it is sufficient to show the basic concept of using sentiment scores an indicator to prioritize and streamline follow-on analysis, with this example reducing the possible workload by 93%.
 While we only processed emails, the same tools could easily be applied to a variety of other textual content ranging from tweets to forum posts, or even a mix of the two thanks to Ikanow’s unified semi-structured data format.
 Mixing data sets such as tweets and forum posts would be particularly powerful if your data contains links between unique identifiers like forum account names and email addresses.
 We only looked for negative shifts in sentiment, but by simply ingesting different data and changing some of the parameters entirely new applications can be built off this template.
-Individuals with consistently high sentiment but occasionally dip down could identify problems that loyal customers may be having, while looking for missing sentiment data altogether may help isolate areas where an established collection strategy is weak.
+Individuals with consistently high sentiment who occasionally dip down could identify problems that loyal customers may be having, while looking for missing sentiment data altogether may help isolate areas where an established collection strategy is weak.
 If you’re interested in replicating this process on your own data, we’ll be releasing a short how-to guide which will go into this example in more detail and include samples of the code we used to produce these results.